-After the show to an advanced preview of The Electricity Club’s upcoming modern synthpop compilation to be released on Undo Records, many rushed to purchase ‘Ath.Lon’ with its stunning sleeve, dutifully signed by the duo.
+After the show, many rushed to purchase ‘Ath.Lon’ with its stunning sleeve, dutifully signed by the duo.
 The demand was such that certain items on the merchandise stand flew out so fast, that a few missed out on goodies such as the lush luminous sleeved ‘Ghost’ 7 inch vinyl.

 MIKADO ‘Par Hasard’